haskell-github-trust/replace-megaparsec/README.md

   an example of lifting a `Parser` into a `State` monad for context-sensitive pattern-matching.

-  The replacement expression for a traditional regular expression-based substitution command is usually just a simple string template in which the *Nth* “capture group” can be inserted with the syntax `\N`.
+* The replacement expression for a traditional regular expression-based substitution command is usually just a string template in which the *Nth* “capture group” can be inserted with the syntax `\N`.
 With this library, instead of a template, we get an `editor` function which can perform any computation, including IO.